marcohamersma/react-bem-helper/readme.md

 ## How does it work?
 A new helper instance is created with a an options object or a string representing the name of the component (`componentName`) in this example.
 The instantiated helper receives up to three arguments (element, modifiers, extra classes).
 When called, it generates a simple object with props that should be applied to the React element: ` { classNames: 'componentName' }`.
 You can use the spread operator (`{...object}`) to apply this object to the React element.

-You can supply an [options object](#preparing-the-helper) to change the helper's behaviour.
+You can supply an [options object](#preparing-the-helper) to change helper's behaviour.
 For example, you can set the `outputIsString` option to `true`, and receive a plain string for the classname.
 A className prefix (like `c-`) option can be added as well.

 ## Example
 Here's how you would return [the example HTML structure](#why) when using the helper.